 07. Organic marketing

 You’ve already seen this term mentioned in our discussion of search engine optimization.
-This, together with content and social media marketing, comprise a powerful type of marketing known as organic marketing.
+This, together with content and social media marketing, comprises a powerful type of marketing known as organic marketing.

-Organic marketing is any non-paid form of marketing that aims to naturally (organically) attract people to your business.
-It involves learning the best practices to implement in order to get search engines and social media platforms to display your posts in a prominent position.
+Organic marketing is any non-paid marketing that aims to naturally (organically) attract people to your business.
+It involves implementing the best practices to get search engines and social media platforms to display your posts in a prominent position.
 This contrasts from promoting your business “artificially” via paid links or boosted posts.

 That brings us to the next type of promotional strategy: advertising.
-Advertising is a branch of marketing that involves using ad campaigns to present your brand, product, service or idea to the world.
+Advertising is a branch of marketing that uses ad campaigns to present your brand, product, service or idea to the world.

-There are more ways to advertise than one can count.
-This includes online advertising methods, such as PPC ads and social media ads, as well as more traditional methods like TV, radio and billboard ads.
+There are many ways to advertise, including online methods, such as PPC ads and social media ads, as well as more traditional methods like TV, radio, billboard ads and QR codes.

-As with social media marketing, choosing the right advertising platforms means taking into account the demographics and interests of your target audience, as well as how to present your messaging.
-Instagram ads, for example, tend to reach younger folks but will be largely unseen by older audiences who are less engaged with the platform.
+As with social media marketing, choosing the right advertising platforms means accounting for your target audience’s demographics and interests, as well as how to present your messaging.
+Instagram ads, for example, tend to reach younger users but will be largely unseen by older audiences who are less engaged with the platform.

 09. Video marketing

-As you’ve seen, marketing content assumes a wide range of formats - from blog articles to social media posts to podcasts.
-Another one of these formats is video.
+As you’ve seen, marketing content assumes a wide range of formats—from blog articles to social media posts to podcasts.
+Video is another popular content marketing format.

-Incorporating video into your marketing assets is fun and engaging, and it’s also a great way to creatively display your brand - giving you ample time and space to convey your message.
+Incorporating fun and engaging video into your marketing assets can be a great way to creatively display your brand—and it gives you ample time and space to convey your message.

-You can use video not only to promote your product, but also to provide potential customers with actionable tips and insights about your industry.
-Think of it as a watchable version of a blog post, with the goal of offering people value to get them to trust and engage with your business.
+You can use video marketing not only to promote your product, but also to provide potential customers with actionable tips and insights about your industry.
+Think of it as a watchable blog post that helps people trust and engage with your business.

 10. Influencer marketing

-Influencer marketing involves harnessing the power of Instagram and other social platforms by partnering with influencers - people who already have a dedicated base of engaged followers.
+Influencer marketing involves using Instagram and other social platforms to partner with influencers—people who already have dedicated, engaged followers.
 These people are considered experts in their field, and their followers will take their recommendations to heart.
-That means that when an influencer backs your product, it gains instant credibility in the eyes of their followers.
+That means that when an influencer backs your product, it gains instant credibility in their followers’ eyes.
 The result?
 More exposure for your brand and new customers.

 Typically, influencers require compensation in exchange for promoting your brand, since many rely on sponsored content for income.
-In this case, you’ll essentially be sponsoring one of their social media posts.
+In this case, you’ll sponsor one of their social media posts.

-A very popular influencer (with 100,000+ followers) will be in higher demand and is likely to charge more than a micro-influencer (with 5,000 to 100,000 followers).
-Often, micro-influencers accept free products and swag rather than payment, especially if they’re just getting started.
-Do your research to find out which partnerships will be best for your market and budget.
+A very popular influencer (with 100,000+ followers) will be in higher demand and is likely to charge more than a micro-influencer (with 10,000 to 100,000 followers) or nano-influencer (with 100 to 10,000 followers).
+Often, nano-influencers accept free products and swag rather than payment, especially if they’re just starting.
+Do your research to find out which partnerships will align with your market and budget.